 The Lamu coal power plant is part of the country's plan to modernise its electricity system and shift away from costly diesel generators.
 A recent study by Bloomberg however shows that renewable energy is about to become cheaper than coal, and the Lamu plant is therefore likely to become a financial liabity sooner than 2050.
 This not only emphasises that a new coal power plant would not make sense, it also shows that it will be a riskful investment for any bank.

 The Save Lamu Coalition has written an open letter concerning their security, given intimidation and interference that their communities are facing in accessing and sharing information about major development projects in the Lamu community such as the Lamu coal power plant.

-The Lamu coal power project is part of the immense LAPSSET (Lamu Port-South Sudan-Ethiopia-Transport) Corridor project.
-Elements of the USD 20 billion LAPSSET project include an oil and gas pipeline from northern Kenya to the coast, a 32-berth USD 5 billion port at Lamu, the USD 2 billion coal plant at Lamu currently under consideration, and significant additional infrastructure, including highways, railways, and a resort city.
+The Lamu coal power project is associated with the immense LAPSSET (Lamu Port-South Sudan-Ethiopia-Transport) Corridor project.
+Elements of the USD 20 billion LAPSSET project include an oil and gas pipeline from northern Kenya to the coast, a 32-berth USD 5 billion port at Lamu, and significant additional infrastructure, including highways, railways, and a resort city.
 Community groups argue that there has been little consideration of the project’s high potential to irrevocably harm the ecosystem, its biodiversity, and the human communities that depend on it for their lives.

 Applicable norms and standards

 Petition filed at the Environment & Land Court of Kenya

 The petition essentially asks for the court to determine whether or not the Energy Regulatory Commission has granted an Electricity Generation Licence to Amu Power Company Limited to build the proposed 1,050 MW coal fired electric generating unit and to to make full disclosure of the secretive Power Purchase Agreement (PPA) into which it entered.